expressjs/expressjs.com/astro/src/content/api-reference/en/3x/res-cookie.md

+---
+title: res.cookie
+description: Set cookie `name` to `value`, which may be a string or object converted to JSON.
+The `path`
+menuTitle: res.cookie
+---

 <h3 id='res.cookie'>res.cookie(name, value, [options])</h3>

 Set cookie `name` to `value`, which may be a string or object converted to JSON.
 The `path`